top of page

 â–ª North America: Canada, United States - including from every Canadian province & territory, every US state, the District of Columbia, and from several First Nations and Indigenous peoples territories (see below)

-elarus, Belgium, Bosnia & Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, England (UK), Estonia, Finland, France, Georgia, Germany, Gibraltar (UK), Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Netherlands, Northern Ireland (UK), Norway, Poland, Portugal, Romania, Russia, Scotland (UK), Serbia, Siberia (Russia), Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, Wales (UK)
+elarus, Belgium, Bosnia & Herzegovina, Bulgaria, Canary Islands (Spain), Croatia, Czech Republic, Denmark, England (UK), Estonia, Faroe Islands (Denmark), Finland, France, Georgia, Germany, Gibraltar (UK), Greece, Greenland (Denmark), Holy See, Hungary, Iceland, Ireland, Italy, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Macedonia, Malta, Moldova, Monaco, Netherlands, Northern Ireland (UK), Norway, Poland, Portugal, Romania, Russia, San Marino, Scotland (UK), Serbia, Siberia (Russia), Slovakia, Slovenia, Spain, Sweden, Switzerland, Ukraine, United Kingdom, Wales (UK)

 outh Africa, South Sudan, Tanzania, Togo, Tunisia, Uganda, Zambia, Zimbabwe